 — Fifth, just because something isn’t possible on one vendor, doesn’t mean it isn’t possible on another vendor.
 Keep your mind open, and never, ever say the phrase “Well, the configuration is definitely fine”.
 Because even if you’re 99.99999% sure it is, there’s a 0.00001% chance it isn’t.

 — Sixth, related to the one above: Different vendors may adhere to the same RFCs, but they still operate in different ways.
-If something is happening that doesn’t match your understanding of the fundamental principles of networking, there’s a good chance there’s some kind of configuration quirk that makes total sense once you know about it.
+If something is happening that doesn’t match your understanding of the fundamental principles of networking, there’s a strong chance there’s some kind of configuration quirk that makes total sense once you know about it.
 (Equally, there’s a chance there’s just a bug in the firmware!)

 Have you got any stories of mistakes you’ve learned from?
 If you’ve blogged about it, or if you feel like writing about it below, please do leave a comment.
 I’d love to hear about it!